guinn8/resume/src/resumes/testing.md

 # Profile

 Professional with over 3 years of experience in embedded software development (C/C++), system testing, and hardware validation.
-Skilled in adhering to professional software QA processes to document, track, and resolve bugs, driving solutions that enhance product quality.
+Skilled in adhering to software QA processes to document, track, and resolve bugs, driving solutions that enhance product quality.
 Expertise in designing test plans, validating complex IoT systems, and automating testing processes using Python.
 Passionate about leveraging technical skills to improve system performance and reliability.

 # Education